Catherine22/Frontend-Development/README.md

     3. Push notifications
 -   Lifecycle:
     1. Create a sw.js (your service worker) in root directory to allow html files to access it globally
-    2. Register your sw.js with the browser (You will do this in your app.js file, not in sw.js)
+    2. Register your sw.js with the browser (You should do this in your app.js file, not in sw.js)
     3. [install event] The browser installs your service worker and running on the service worker thread.
 This install event only runs once when the service worker is registered
     4. [activate event] If success, you get an activate event
     5. This service worker starts listening other events such as `fetch`
 -   Your service worker will not be installed if no changes of sw.js
 -   Service workers only work on HTTPS domains, but localhost is an exception to the rule.
 -   Service workers are likely the proxy between browser and servers.
 When your PWA fetch resources from any server, it catches the fetch event.
--   It will be super helpful the have "update on reload" selected during development (In DevTool -> application -> service)
+-   It would be super helpful the have "update on reload" selected during development (In DevTool -> application -> service)
 -   To make your Android emulator in `localhost`, In DevTool -> three dots -> More tools -> Remote devices -> Port forwarding -> 5500, localhost:5500 and enabled port forwarding.
 If you meet all the "Add to Home Screen" criteria, you will see the prompt on your Android device.

 #### Lifecycle Events